xNaCly/blog/content/posts/2025/fast-lexer-strategies.md

 Let's revisit hashing numbers: as introduced before, all atoms are hashed, therefore I am able to use this hash for and while interning.
 This way the compiler converts all duplicated integers and doubles into their numerical representation only once (in the compiler).

 The lexer therefore only needs to store the window of the atoms input.
-While verifying the input to `Str_to_double` and `Str_to_int64_t` are valid.
+While verifying all characters in this window are valid arguments for `Str_to_double` and `Str_to_int64_t`.
+In a later chapter I'll show the compiler doing on demand parsing with the token we created here in the lexer.

 ```c
 number: {